bashrc2/epicyon/README_commandline.md

 ## Archiving and Expiring posts

+As a general rule, all posts will be retained unless otherwise specified.
+However, on systems with finite and small disk storage running out of space is a show-stopping catastrophe and so clearing down old posts is highly advisable.
+You can achieve this using the archive commandline option, and optionally also with a cron job.

 You can archive old posts and expire posts as specified within account profile settings with:

 ``` bash